dotnet/Nerdbank.GitVersioning/doc/public_vs_stable.md

 If the product is undergoing significant changes that warrant downgrading the stability rating to pre-release quality, the version number tends to be incremented at the same time.
 So a 1.2 product's subsequent release might appear as 1.3-beta or 2.0-beta.
 But for a particularly stable product, it's possible for releases to remain stable from one release (1.2) to the next (1.3) without ever publishing a pre-release version.

+**Tip**: To aid in the common workflow of stabilizing for a release including branching and updating `version.json`, and mitigating merge conflicts in that file, we have the [`nbgv prepare-release`][nbgv_prepare-release] command to automate the process.

 In all this, to consumers of the product there is never any question regarding which of two releases is newer.
 [SemVer formalizes version comparisons](https://semver.org/#spec-item-11) but in essence, the larger the number, the newer it is such that there is never ambiguity between two versions.